 Celebrity offers fixed-time dining at 6:45 p.m. or 8:15 p.m., or Celebrity Select dining, which gives passengers the opportunity to dine at any time between 6:30 p.m. and 9 p.m.
 You can make advance reservations or simply show up.

 Moonlight Sonata (Decks 3 and 4): The towering, airy Moonlight Sonata is the ship's main dining room, spanning two decks at the aft end of the ship; it's open for breakfast, lunch and dinner.

 The room is bright and light in tone and makes ample use of the ship's signature design element, glass.
-In fact, instead of a wine cellar, one end of the dining room is accented with a two-story glass wine tower, replete with tall ladders to reach bottles at the highest levels.
+The showstopper element is a two-story glass wine tower, replete with tall ladders to reach the bottles at the highest levels.

 Service is prompt, attentive and friendly.
 The dinner menu is not overloaded with choices, offering a total of seven entrees, including a salad entree.
 Although no separate spa, vegetarian or heart-healthy menus are added on, at least one choice per course qualifies for each category.
 In addition, the chef suggests his favorite from the available options, and several "classic favorite" options are available nightly, including Caesar salad, salmon, New York strip steak and creme brulee.

 We found the cuisine to be a mix of French, Italian and "New American" styles, with contemporary popular ingredients -- phyllo, Yukon Gold potatoes, feta cheese, fresh fennel, etc. -- conspicuously present.